In addition to having a master's degree in sustainable development, Susette works in water conservation and sustainable

 Every garden is made up of a variety of physical components combined together to form a garden with style.
 Some styles are common enough that they have their own names, but each style uses the components described in this article.
-The designer will determine what to include and how to combine them, based on what the main goal or theme is for the landscape.
+The designer will determine what to include and how to combine them, based on the main goal or theme for the landscape.

 Here are the major components: